Han Feizi: Confucian comparison

+Some authors of the Han Feizi took a negative view of Confucianism.
+Chapter 19 for criticizes filial piety as a primary value, since a ruler's mother can still murder him.
+Yuri Pines believed that the Han Feizi criticized the political limitations of filial piety, but did not believe the Han Fei completely rejected values like filial piety and loyalty, generally accepting their status as primary values.

+Chapter 20 goes on to use filial piety and loyalty in its own argument, saying that other people are just not properly investing them.
+Pairing monarchic and parental authority, it says that dynastic founders who violated them, betraying previous rulers or ceding the throne to worthier candidates, should be censured as detrimental to monarchism.
+Taken as values "affirmed by all under heaven", while not exclusively Confucian, moral social order and monarchism are based on otherwise Confucian values of "filiality, fraternity, and loyalty" with the addition of compliance.

 As compared with the Han Feizi, much of the early Legalist Book of Lord Shang is more focused on state power in relation to the general populace, emphasizing agriculture and war.
 It only really starts to develop ideas of managing ministers later in the work.
 A notable example, Chapter 24's "Interdicts and Encouragements", begins to develop ideas on power similar to Shen Dao, but is very late in the work and also of likely later dating than its earlier chapters.

-Some authors of the Han Feizi took a negative view of Confucianism, and the work has little interest in them as scholars or philosophers.
-However, at least compared with the Book of Lord Shang, the Han Feizi is arguably still of more Confucian orientation even if it incorporates reward and punishment.
-Although its much later administrative mechanisms are more complex, the Han Feizi has bureaucratic system of names (roles) that can be still compared with the much earlier Confucian rectification of names, and is more focused on forbidding and encouraging ministers who, rather than the stratocracy of the Book of Lord Shang, may very well be Confucians themselves.
+The work has little interest in Confucians as scholars or philosophers.
+However, at least compared with the Book of Lord Shang's stratocracy, the Han Feizi can arguably be compared more with Confucianism, even if it incorporates reward and punishment.
+Although its much later administrative mechanisms are more complex, the Han Feizi has a bureaucratic system of names (roles) that can still be compared with the much earlier Confucian rectification of names, and is more focused on forbidding and encouraging ministers, who may well be Confucians themselves.

-Although the Han Feizi advocates law, it also criticizes Shang Yang in much the same way that the Confucians critique law.
-Holding that laws cannot practice themselves, it blames him for too much reliance on law.
+Although the Han Feizi advocates law, it criticizes Shang Yang in much the same way that the Confucians critique law.
+Holding that laws cannot practice themselves, it blames Shang Yang for too much reliance on law.
 Substituting the Confucian argument for virtuous worthies with administrative methods, some originating in Shen Buhai, the Han Feizi says of Shang Yang's Qin state: "Although the laws were rigorously implemented by the officials, the ruler at the apex lacked methods."